-Unlike IRR, using NPV makes sense because it does not assume that the cash flows will be reinvested at IRR which is almost impossible.
+Unlike IRR, using NPV makes sense because it does not assume that the cash flows will be reinvested at IRR, which is almost impossible.
 How can your cash flows get reinvested at the project’s rate of return?
 Reinvesting the cash flows at IRR would mean you are investing back the cash flows from your project into the market at the equivalent rate as that of your project’s rate of return.
-You need to find another investment yielding same as your project for the reinvestment.
-Well, that’s really difficult.
+You need to find another investment yielding the same as your project for the reinvestment.
+Well, that isn’t easy.

 Accepts Conventional Cash Flow Pattern

-NPV gets unaffected by Conventional cash flow pattern.
-Conventional cash flow pattern is as follows –
+NPV gets unaffected by Conventional cash flow patterns.
+The conventional cash flow pattern is as follows –

-At year 0 there is an initial outlay and from year 1 there are positive and negative cash flows.
-Using IRR under this cash flow pattern would result in no IRR or multiple IRR which will distort your capital budgeting decisions.
-Under NPV you don’t need to be bothered when dealing with conventional cash flow pattern.
+In year 0, there is an initial outlay, and from year 1, there are positive and negative cash flows.
+Using IRR under this cash flow pattern would result in no IRR or multiple IRR, which will distort your capital budgeting decisions.
+Under NPV, you don’t need to be bothered when dealing with conventional cash flow patterns.

 Consideration of all Cash Flows

-NPV takes into account each and every cash flow you define.
-It’s not like payback period method or discounted payback period method which ignores cash flows beyond the payback period.
+NPV takes into account each cash flow you define.
+It’s not like the payback period method or discounted payback period method, which ignores cash flows beyond the payback period.

 |Year||Project A||Project B|

-Here project A looks smarter because it recovers its initial outlay in 2 years and project B takes a little more time than project A. Here, what payback period is ignoring is the huge cash flow of $4000.
-NPV will take into account this $ 4000 and might as well say that project B appears smarter.
+Here project A looks smarter because it recovers its initial outlay in 2 years, and project B takes a little more time than project A. Here, what the payback period is ignoring is the huge cash flow of $4000.
+NPV will consider this $ 4000 and might as well say that project B appears smarter.
 I use the word ‘might’ here because at what rate the cash flows of both projects A and project B will be discounted is to be seen.
 But yes, NPV considers all the cash flows that you define.

 Good Measure of Profitability

-If you wish to choose one single project from amongst many then NPV will be a good measure of profitability.
-If you use IRR for mutually exclusive projects you might end up selecting small projects with higher IRR and of a short-term nature at the expense of long-term (long-term value creation is good for shareholders) and higher NPV projects.
+If you wish to choose one single project from amongst many, NPV will be a good measure of profitability.
+If you use IRR for mutually exclusive projects, you might end up selecting small projects with higher IRR and a short-term nature at the expense of long-term (long-term value creation is good for shareholders) and higher NPV projects.